 Records in set or bag tables are not ordered.
 However, there is an ordering of the records that is unknown to the user.
-Therefore, a table can be traversed by this function with the function mnesia:dirty\next/2.
+Therefore, a table can be traversed by this function with the function mnesia:dirty_next/2.

-If there are no records in the table, this function returns the atom '\$end\of\table'.
-It is therefore highly undesirable, but not disallowed, to use this atom as the key for any user records.
+If there are no records in the table, this function returns the atom '\$end_of_table'.
+It is therefore highly dirty_first(Tab :: table()) -> Key :: term()